BennyKok/comfyui-deploy/README.md

 2. `git clone https://github.com/BennyKok/comfyui-deploy.git`
 3. Go to (https://comfydeploy.com) or a self-hosted version
    - Machines -> Add Machines
       - Enter a name and the URL of your machines (set up Ngrok for a public URL for your machines)
+      - Create a new ComfyDeploy machines (pick any custom nodes).

 # Usecase